nvim-neorocks/luarocks-tag-release/README.md

-# [WIP] LuaRocks tag release action
+# LuaRocks tag release action

-> :warning:
->
-> This action is a work in progress and may be moved to another oragnisation.

 Publishes packages to [LuaRocks](https://luarocks.org/) when a git tag is pushed.
 No need to add a rockspec to your repository for each release (or at all).